Chinese Soccer Player Spills Beans on Match-Fixing Epidemic

 In 2015, President Xi Jinping declared his ambition to revive the fortunes of the men’s national team and one day lift the World Cup.

-But despite billions being plowed into the game, the team has gone backwards since then.
+But despite billions being plowed into the game, the team has gone backward since then.
 The CFA sanctions were announced just one week after China’s humiliating 7-0 defeat by Japan.
-Chinese authorities blame the corruption in soccer for the national team’s failing.
+Chinese authorities blame the corruption in soccer for the national team’s failings.

 Laid Bare

-He claimed he experienced match fixing in Chinese second tier games, where coaches and team manages would collude with each other, buying games from one another so they could gain promotion or avoid relegation.
+He claimed he experienced match-fixing in Chinese second-tier games, where coaches and team managers would collude with each other, buying games from one another so they could gain promotion or avoid relegation.

 It got so bad that I knew which games we were going to sell … I could tell from the training two days before if we were going to try and play,” the source said.
 “If we were trying to win, in training, we’d do 11 v 11 games, we’d have set piece training, team meetings, video analysis.